goupviet/visual-style-editor/README.md

 #### Introduce

 Visual Style Editor is a chrome browser plugin made for customize style in way of wysiwyg.

-Inspired by a WordPress plugin named yellow pencil,Visual Style Editor is very appropriate for handling the scenario in which hundreds of customers with hundreds of need based on a fixed interface.
+Inspired by a WordPress plugin named yellow pencil, Visual Style Editor is very appropriate for handling the scenario in which hundreds of customers with hundreds of need based on a fixed interface.
-This plugin can modify styles of 'text','background','margin','padding','border','border-radius','position','size','filters','box shadow' and so on.
+This plugin can modify styles of 'text', 'background', 'margin', 'padding', 'border', 'border-radius', 'position', 'size', 'filters', 'box shadow' and so on.

 #### Usage